ArminKleinert/NeonLyra/README.md

 Current version: 0.0.7

-Inspired by Scheme, Clojure, Haskell, Ruby and the text on my coffee cub.
+Inspired by Scheme, Clojure, Haskell, Ruby and the text on my coffee cup.

 ## Goals and priorities: